• Medicare cost plans are sold by private companies and work with your original Medicare coverage to offer additional benefits.

 Are Medicare cost plans going away?

-Beginning in 2019, a change in federal laws led to Medicare cost plans being discontinued in some counties.
+Beginning in 2019, federal law changes led to the discontinuation of Medicare cost plans in some counties.
 This change restricts the offering of Medicare cost plans in areas with at least two or more competing Medicare Advantage plans.

-Below, we’ll break down the steps to enroll in a Medicare cost plan.
+Below, we’ll explain the steps to enroll in a Medicare cost plan.

 Medicare Part B eligibility and enrollment